wdinyes/wdinyes.github.io/_posts/2025-11-29-vietnam-lessons-redux.markdown

 Shared favorites lists came in really handy for us, once we figured out how to use them properly.
 And having the maps right on my dashboard was, as always, super helpful while driving these crazy streets.

 With limited bandwidth, though, using Google Maps in offline mode is a must.
 That said, Google Maps is a bit of a bitch about it.
-I would download offline maps for use, but if there's even a trickle of data available, Google Maps tries to suck it up to do even the most basic location searches.
+I would download offline maps for use, but if there's even a trickle of data available, Google Maps tries to suck it up to do even the most basic location searches (with, of course, tons of wasted bandwidth for ads and crap no one needs - I stand by my "[fuck Google forever](https://www.dinyes.co/general/2025/10/14/useless-google.html)" stance here).
 Annoying.
 So, I went into my cellular data settings and basically told my phone that Google Maps (and also Instagram) is no longer welcome to use my cellular data.
 This forced Google Maps to behave properly.

 It also forced me to stay off Instagram unless I was around wi-fi, which is a good way to stay engaged in your surroundings.